microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

 ## Dependencies

-Building on Windows and Linux need an active internet connection.
-Part of the build will require download dependencies from online.
+Building on Windows and Linux requires an active internet connection.
+Part of the build will require downloading dependencies.

 ### Windows Dependencies

-The following tools are required to build on Windows.
+The following tools are required to build on Windows:

 * [VS2017](https://visualstudio.microsoft.com/vs/).
 Contains the toolchains
   for building.
-Please be sure to install the following workloads
+Please be sure to install the following workloads:
   * Desktop development with C++
-  * Linux development with C++
+  * Linux development with C++ (Visual C++ tools for CMake and Linux)

-  Also make sure the following components are selected
+  Also make sure the following components are selected:
   * Visual C++ Tools for CMake
   * Test adapter for Google Test
-  * Visual C++ tools for CMake and Linux

 * [cmake](https://cmake.org/download/).
 Add CMake to the PATH.
 Must be version 3.10 or higher.
 Only necessary if your version of VS2017 is less than